 Things To Do at Binion’s Las Vegas

-A rotating bar: Binion’s new venue, Whiskey Licker Up has a rotating bar that offers stunning views of neighboring resorts like Circa, Golden Gate, Golden Nugget, in addition to the throngs of people below.
-While it isn’t the cheapest drink you’ll score (my bottled Coors was $7), the experience and view is worth it.
+Enjoy the view from a rotating bar: Binion’s Whiskey Licker Up has a rotating bar that offers views of neighboring resorts like Circa, Golden Gate, and Golden Nugget, in addition to the throngs of people below.
+While it isn’t the cheapest drink you’ll buy (my bottled Coors was $7), the experience and view are worth it.

 Eat cheap: Binion’s is also a great spot to find cheap eats on Fremont Street.
-The least expensive option is Binion’s Deli, where you can score a burger for $7.99, a full breakfast for under $10, and salads as little as $4.99.
-See the full menu here.
+The least expensive option is Binion’s Deli, where you can score a burger for under $10, a full breakfast for under $15, and salads as little as $4.99.

 Benny’s Smokin’ BBQ & Brews, although slightly more expensive than Binion’s cafe, offers a strong value proposition as well.
-Both a BBQ Brisket and 1/2 chicken meal can be yours for $10.99.
-There are other attractive deals as well, they can be viewed here.
+Both a BBQ Brisket and 1/2 chicken meal can be yours for under $15.

 Ideas For Things To Do Near Binion’s